 Causes Of Port-Wine Stain Birthmarks In Babies

 The exact cause of port-wine stain birthmarks is not known.
-However, it is believed to be caused due to an abnormal formation of tiny blood vessels in the skin.
+However, it is believed to be caused by a mutation (change in gene) causing and abnormal formation of tiny blood vessels in the skin.
 It is also believed that these develop during the first two to eight weeks of pregnancy (3) (4).

 Complications Of Port-Wine Stain Birthmarks

-Like any other birthmark, port-wine stain birthmarks are harmless and are rarely associated with any underlying issue.
+Like any other birthmark, port-wine stain birthmarks are usually harmless and are rarely associated with any underlying issue.
 However, in some rare cases, this birthmark could be associated with Sturge-Weber syndrome.
-The condition is often characterized by symptoms such as seizures, glaucoma, cerebral cortex atrophy, headache, developmental delays, and intellectual impairments.
+The condition is often characterized by symptoms such as seizuresiXSudden and abnormal surges of electrical activity in the brain characterized by jerking body movements and loss of consciousness. , glaucomaiXAn eye condition where optic nerves are damaged due to increased pressure on the eyes, leading to gradual vision loss. , cerebral cortex atrophyiXA condition marked by a gradual loss of brain cells and neurons resulting in communication and learning difficulties. , headache, developmental delays, and intellectual impairments.
 Children who have port-wine stain birthmarks covering half of the face or more are at a higher risk of developing this condition (5) (6).

 It could also be associated with Klippel-Trenaunay-Weber syndrome, a condition that affects the development of blood vessels and soft tissues (7).

-Apart from the physical complications, port-wine stain birthmarks may also cause mental issues as the baby grows up.
+Apart from the physical complications, port-wine stain birthmarks may also cause mental health issues as the baby grows up due to the disfigurement that it causes.
 They may feel low self-esteem and can even go into depression, fearing rejection.

 Diagnosis Of Port-Wine Stain Birthmark